cnadler86/mp_esp_dl_models/README.md

 ### Common Requirements

-All models require input images in RGB888 format.
+All models require input images in appropriate format (RGB888, RGB565 big endian).
 You can use [mp_jpeg](https://github.com/cnadler86/mp_jpeg/) to decode camera images to the correct format.

 ### FaceDetector